isaacafrifa/mcis/README.md

 with other metrics namely comments count, views count and scores (votes).
 However, even though Sanity has fewer posts as compared to Strapi, the average Sanity post has more answers.

+## FUTURE WORK

+To improve and further examine this task, extra metrics such as AcceptedAnswer and its creation time should be looked at.
+This can be used in determining how long it takes for posts to be answered.